ethanhan2014/the-void-chat/README.md

 * First, implement the UDP message sending and receiving.
 * Second, implement the total ordered multicast protocol with sequencer.
 * Third, implement leader election process
+*
+We will need a separate custom built UDP library which implements the ordering aspect.
+This will be the ordered multicast file.
+So that will be a separate file, sequencer.
+The sequencer will need to reformat messages with a message order number as well.
+So any messages sent to the sequencer will need a timestamp while any messages sent out of the sequencer simply need a sequence number.

+We will have a client program, which will also implement the leader aspects (as every client in a chat can become a leader; in other words, every leader/sequencer is just a special client).
+A separate header file will be needed for implementing the election protocol (Bully algorithm).
+The current leader can be stored on each client as an int, since each process will be given a unique ID on startup.

+Every message should receive a response as this is how we will detect crashes.
+In order to detect failures, each client sends an ACK back to sequencer each time sequencer sends messages.
+The sequencer sends ACKs to clients that send messages to it.
+If a client connects to a client that is not the leader, that client will send the details of which process is the current leader, and it’ll attempt to connect there instead.

+The sequencer will notify all clients when a new client has connected, allowing them to update a linked list of clients.
+Each time a client crashes, the sequencer detects this if the client fails to ack.
+It will send an update to all clients.
+The sequencer crash is detected also by a failure to ack.
+An election request is sent to all clients, and they will remove the sequencer from their linked lists.

+Each client will have at least two threads.
+One thread will listen to messages and create new threads when a message is received.
+Another thread will be responsible for sending messages.
+The leader will not spin off threads for group chat messages as we want to handle those sequentially.
+The leader will create new threads for sending messages to the clients.

 ------